hrushikeshdandge/21-Machine-Learning-Weeks/MNIST-Hand_written_digits_recognition/README.md

-#Handwritten digits recognition using Neural Network with 2 Hidden Layers
+<h1>Handwritten digits recognition using Neural Network with 2 Hidden Layers</h1>

 <p>Before running this code, make sure you install tensorflow and sklearn<p>